dh4gan/taktent/README.md

 ### `strategies/`

-`Strategy` - a class that defines the pointing behaviour of an agent as a function of time
+`Strategy` - a base class that defines generic targeting behaviour of an agent as a function of time

+               `PointingStrategy(Strategy)` - A discrete pointing strategy (defined by a list of target vectors) `scanningStrategy(Strategy)` - A continuous pointing strategy (defined by a target vector function)

 ### `population/`

-`Population` - a class that defines the combined population of Transmitters and Observers
+`Population` - a class that defines the combined population of Transmitters and Observers, and drives the simulation

 Code dependencies
 -----------------